kittennbfive/curious-kitten-JTAG/README.md

 ## Overview and features
 The main part of this tool is an ATmega16A.
 It's available in DIP, has quite a few GPIOs and i had some in my parts bin.
 As many, many IC it is (sadly) currently unobtainium from the well-known distributors, but you can still get it on Aliexpress.
 The older ATmega16 without A should work fine too.
 Other main parts are 2 CD4067 (modules from Aliexpress) and 2 74HC595 (Aliexpress too).

-### Features/Specifications (implemented or planed)
+### Features/Specifications
 * 24 channels
-* can work with 3,3V or 5V as does your DUT (device under test).
-This avoids level-shifters but removes some flexibility (no 1,8V support).
+* can work with 3,3V or 5V as does your DUT (device under test) or - **NEW** - with optional levelshifters down to 1,2V (TXS0108E) (some commands/features will be unavailable in this mode)
 * generic serial interface (115200 8N1), no special software or drivers needed on your PC
 * automatic detection of IO-type (input or output, floating or with a pullup/down) to avoid driving outputs and to speed up the brute-force JTAG searching.
 This feature does not really work as intended for reasons i can't change.
-See below.
+See below. *not available when using levelshifters*
 * possibility to do some basic exploration of a found JTAG-interface (number of TAP in the chain, ...) (*)
-* possibility to "wiggle" several other pins while searching for JTAG in case there is some "Reset", "JTAG-enable" or other signal that need to be driven high/low to make JTAG work.
+* possibility to "wiggle" several other pins while searching for JTAG in case there is some "Reset", "JTAG-enable" or other signal that need to be driven high/low to make JTAG work. *not yet supported in levelshifter mode*
 * pluggable current limiting resistors (THT parts or small extra PCB with SMD) for flexibility
 * easy to make so mainly DIP, i only used SMD for a few passives because it's convenient (and 0805 is still quite easy to solder).
 You could redesign the entire board without any SMD-part.
 Using a few SMD-parts i managed to get the 2 layer PCB just under 10x10cm (-> cheap to manufacture).
 * (much) cheaper than the JTAGulator.
 I did not do the maths but i would guess $30 or less as a ballpark figure.
 * (planed) possibility to reset the DUT while searching for JTAG or doing other stuff (polarity of reset-signal configurable)
 * (planed) possibility to power-cycle the DUT (MOSFET)
 * (planed) monitoring of the current consumption of the DUT / overcurrent-protection

 The planed features are currently not implemented but might be at some point.
 The PCB has spots for most of the needed components, except for the current-monitoring for which there are only testpads to connect an extra PCB.
 I did it this way because i was in a hurry to order the PCB and didn't had time to select an appropriate high-side current-sense IC (that would probably be unobtainium anyway...).
 Also selecting an "appropriate" IC to be put onto the main PCB directly is difficult (or even impossible) because there can be many different DUT, from portable stuff using microamps to big stuff using amps (or even AC or something).

 (*) Notice: This tool is not meant to be an universal JTAG-adapter, but rather a search tool.
 Once you identified the pins i suggest using a dedicated JTAG-adapter (i have a FT232H - beware it's 3,3V - that works great for this and other purposes) and some software like OpenOCD to read the IDENT-register (if it exists) and further mess with your DUT.